 H 158.
 American Intellectual History.
 9 units (3-0-6); first term.
 A study of selected topics in the history of American thought and attitudes.
+Not offered in 1976-77.
 Instructor: Rosenstone.

 H 159 a.
 American Radicalism.
 9 units (3-0-6); second term.
 An examination of the nature of dissident American social and political movements in the nineteenth and twentieth centuries, with emphasis on their critiques of American life, their role in society, and their contributions.
+Not offered in 1976-77.
 Instructor: Rosenstone.

 H 159 b.
 American Radicalism.
 9 units (3-0-6); third term.
 Prerequisite: H 159 a, or instructor's permission.
 A seminar on selected topics, concentrating on a deep examination of some aspect of radicalism and the writing of an original research paper.
+Not offered in 1976-77.
 Instructor: Rosenstone.